-In New Zealand, Domino’s, HelloFresh, My Food Bag, Bird On A Wire, The Coffee Club, Columbus Coffee, Mexico and Swolefoods have so far signed the BCC and in Australia, it has been signed by Domino’s, Marley Spoon, Open Farm and Joe & the Juice.
+In New Zealand, Domino’s, HelloFresh, My Food Bag, Bird On A Wire, The Coffee Club, Columbus Coffee, Mexico and Swolefoods have so far signed the BCC and in Australia, it has been signed by Domino’s, Marley Spoon, Joe & the Juice and Open Farm.

 Benefits for your business of the BCC?

 The legal welfare standards for chickens bred for meat in Aotearoa are so low, they allow extensive suffering in sheds around the country.

 Conscious consumers who buy meat, want to know they are making the best choices available.
 While free-range egg production gives the hens a substantially better life than cage or barn systems, the same can’t be said of free-range chicken meat production.

 While fast-grow chicken breeds are used, who struggle with mobility and other debilitating health problems, free-range farming offers almost no welfare improvement for the birds.

 As public awareness is growing over the suffering of chickens bred for meat, even in free-range systems, companies need to adapt to demonstrate to customers that they are taking animal welfare seriously.

 The BCC is your opportunity to be a leader in this arena and truly live up to your ESG values, by creating a welfare transition in your supply chain.